Holy Trinity Cathedral, Addis Ababa: Title

 The cathedral bears the title "Menbere Tsebaot", or "Pure Altar".
-Built in 1942, the church compound was the burial place for those who fought against the Italian occupation, or those who accompanied the Emperor into exile from 1936 to 1941.
-The Emperor Haile Selassie and his consort the Empress Menen Asfaw are buried in the north transept of the cathedral.
+Built in 1942, the church compound was the burial place for those who fought against the Italian occupation, or those who accompanied the Emperor Haile Selassie into exile from 1936 to 1941.
+The Emperor and his consort the Empress Menen Asfaw are buried in the north transept of the cathedral.
 Other members of the Imperial Family are buried in the crypt below the church.
 The High Altar of the cathedral is dedicated to 'Agaiste Alem Kidist Selassie' (Sovereigns of the World the Holy Trinity).
 The other two altars in the Holy of Holies on either side of the High Altar are dedicated to John the Baptist and to 'Kidane Meheret' (Our Lady Covenant of Mercy).
 In the south transept of the cathedral is a recently added chapel of Archangel Michael, which houses the Tabot or Ark of St. Michael the Archangel, which was returned to Ethiopia in February 2002 after being discovered in Edinburgh.
 This relic was taken by British forces from the mountain citadel of Magdalla in 1868 during their campaign against Emperor Tewodros II.